pmayer/visit-tracker/README.md

 meteor-visit-tracker
 ===================

-Meteor Visit Tracker - Log web app visits for internal analytics and conversion attribution
+Meteor Visit Tracker - Log visits for internal analytics and conversion attribution

 Usage Notes:
 * Currently, it creates Visits collection.
 It could be modified to use with ElasticSearch or other DB's.